JanneMattila/www/docs/_posts/2025/2025-01-06-mi-and-across-tenants.markdown

 [Configure an application to trust a managed identity](https://learn.microsoft.com/en-us/entra/workload-id/workload-identity-federation-config-app-trust-managed-identity?tabs=microsoft-entra-admin-center)

-Okay now we're ready to execute _Raw HTTP Requests_ and study how this setup works.
+Okay, now we're ready to execute _Raw HTTP Requests_ and study how this setup works.
-_Obviously_, in real applications you would use higher-level libraries and SDKs for handling all of this but I want this to be as low-level as possible so that you would understand what happens in those libraries.
+_Obviously_, in real applications you would use higher-level libraries and SDKs for handling all of this, but I want this to be as low-level as possible so that you would understand what happens in those libraries.

 For this demo setup I'm using extremely powerful combo: